Religion in Latin America: Indigenous and Afro-Latin creeds

 Indigenous creeds and rituals are still practiced in countries with large percentages of Amerindians, such as Bolivia, Guatemala, Mexico, and Peru.
-Various Afro-Latin American traditions such as Santería, Candomblé, Umbanda, Macumba, and tribal-voodoo religions are also practiced, mainly in Cuba, Brazil, and Haiti.
+Various Afro-Latin American traditions such as Santería, Candomblé, Umbanda, and Macumba are also practiced, mainly in Cuba and Brazil.

 Other world religions

 Argentina hosts the largest communities of both Jews (180,000-300,000) and Muslims (500,000-600,000) in Latin America.

 Brazil is the country with more practitioners in the world of Allan Kardec's Spiritism.
 Practitioners of Judaism, Mormonism, Jehovah's Witnesses, Buddhism, Islam, Hinduism, Bahá'í Faith, and Shinto are also present in Latin America.